-Offering hope to certain movement disorders patients when other treatments fail, the Parkinson’s and Movement Disorders Program at Froedtert & the Medical College of Wisconsin is the only program in the area to offer deep brain stimulation (DBS) surgery as an option for select patients.
+Offering hope to certain movement disorders patients when other treatments fail, our Parkinson’s and Movement Disorders Program provides deep brain stimulation (DBS) surgery as an option for select patients.
 DBS is a complicated procedure that requires a skilled and knowledgeable surgical team and highly specialized equipment.